cloudmine/CloudMineSDK-CSharp/docs/4_Files/2_Delete.md

 ### Deleting an object

-Calling the DeleteObject method takes the key of the object as a parameter which will be deleted.
+Calling the `DeleteObject` method takes the ID of the object to be deleted as the only parameter.

 ```csharp
 Task<CMObjectResponse> delResponse =